Sword and sorcery: Origins

-Sword and sorcery proper only truly begins in the pulp fantasy magazines, where it emerged from "weird fiction".
-The magazine Weird Tales, which published Howard's Conan stories and C. L. Moore's Jirel of Joiry tales, as well as key influences like H. P. Lovecraft and Clark Ashton Smith, was especially important.
+Sword and sorcery proper only truly began in the pulp fantasy magazines, where it emerged from "weird fiction".
+The magazine Weird Tales, which published Howard's Conan stories and C. L. Moore's Jirel of Joiry tales, as well as key influences like H. P. Lovecraft and Smith, was especially important.
+Lovecraft's fiction (especially his "Dream Cycle" of Dunsany-inspired fantasy stories) was a source of inspiration for the first generation of sword and sorcery writers.